Dear friends!

 In addition to wine tasting, we also had a breathtaking lunch (in a good sense of the word!) and an easy walk through the old village.
 From one of the mountains, on which we climbed, the whole old Montenegro was visible, i.e. that Montenegro, which in ancient times did not yet have a coast.

-For more information on the wine tour, you can find here - Gastronomic tour: the history of one winery, or acquaintance with the traditional cuisine of Montenegro with a glass of wine and a glass of brandy
+For more information on the wine tour, please visit – Gastronomic tour: the history of one winery, or acquaintance with the traditional cuisine of Montenegro with a glass of wine and a glass of brandy

 In a few hours, this lamb will be cooked and delicious!